johnmartinsson/blood-glucose-prediction/README.md

 using recurrent neural networks](http://ceur-ws.org/Vol-2148/paper10.pdf) revert to commit: [a5f0ebcf45f87b63d118dcad5e96eb505bb4269a](https://github.com/johnmartinsson/blood-glucose-prediction/commit/a5f0ebcf45f87b63d118dcad5e96eb505bb4269a) and follow the README.

 # Prerequisites
 The code is designed to be run on the OhioT1DM Dataset.
 So to use it the xml_path in e.g. the example experiment YAML configuration need to point to the path on disk where the XML data files are.
+E.g., change "/home/ubuntu/ohio_data/OhioT1DM-training/" to "/path/on/disk/OhioT1DM-training/" where Ohiot1DM-training is the folder containing the XML files for the ohio dataset.

 It would of cource be possible to write a new dataset module which loads the data into the required format and train the models on other data as well.